Mental Health Facilities Newburyport, MA

 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient - 10.4 miles from Newburyport, MA

 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient is a mental health clinic in Haverhill, MA, located at 76 Summer Street, 1830 zip code area.
 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient provides hospital inpatient treatment.
-Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient offers cognitive behavioral therapy, activity therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient also supports people requiring dual diagnosis treatment and seniors or older adults.
+Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient offers psychotropic medication, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
+Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient also supports seniors or older adults and people requiring dual diagnosis treatment.
 Additional services offered at Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient include family psychoeducation and case management.

 Learn More